This article provides information about the different aspects of server configuration. To configure virtual machines for backup, you:

 - Let Phoenix detect all virtual machines in your server

-The server or the registered server, is the system that hosts your virtual machines with Phoenix backup proxy deployed.
+The server or the registered server is the system that hosts your virtual machines with Phoenix backup proxy deployed.
 The server is registered under the organization that you select.
+The server can be a vCenter setup or a standalone ESXi.

 When your server is registered, the backup proxy detects all the virtual machines hosted on your server.
-To access your virtual machines, in the Phoenix Management Console, from the top menu bar, select your organization > Servers > VMWare > Your registered vCenter or ESXi host using IP or domain name.
-The Servers page opens listing all the virtual machines hosted on your server.
+To access your virtual machines, in the Phoenix Management Console, from the top menu bar, select your organization > Servers > VMs > VMware > Your registered vCenter or ESXi host using IP or domain name.
+A page opens that lists all the virtual machines hosted on your server.

 Note: You register your vCenter/ESXi server, and you configure your virtual machines for backup.